 If you are unclear about my paradigm, please ask before the round begins.

 1. Show respect to your opponent.
 No shouting down.
 Just a "thank you" to stop their answer.
 When finished with answer, ask your opponent "Do you have a question?"
 Please ask direct questions.
 Also, advocate for yourself, do not let your opponent "walk all over you in Crossfire".

 2. Do not be sexist/racist/transphobic/homophobic/etc.... in round.
 Respect all humans.

 I expect PF to be a contention level debate.
 There may be a weighing mechanism like "cost-benefit analysis" that will help show why your side has won the debate on magnitude.
 (Some call this a framework)

-I really like signposting of all of your contentions.
-I really like short taglines for your contentions.
-If you have long contentions, I really like them broken down into segments, A, B, C, etc. I really appreciate you signposting your direct refutations of your opponents contentions.
+I like signposting of all of your contentions.
+Please use short taglines for your contentions.
+If you have long contentions, I really like them broken down into segments, A, B, C, etc. I appreciate you signposting your direct refutations of your opponents contentions.

 I like direct clash.

 All evidence used in your constructed cases should be readily available to your opponent, upon request.
 If you slow down the debate looking for evidence that is in your constructed case, that will weigh against you when I am deciding my ballot.